midonet/midonet/docs/neutron_translation.md

 ### DELETE

+Fetch the original 'l2_gateway_connection' object.
+Determine whether it is a VLAN L2GW or VTEP router by following the steps in CREATE.

+For VLAN L2GW, using 'network_id', fetch the VLAN-Aware bridge and delete it.
+This should delete all the ports on the bridge.
+Make sure to also delete the peering port on the MidoNet network with tne ID matching 'network_id'.

-Fetch the original l2 gateway connection data, and using its 'network_id', locate the port that was creatd based off of it, and delete it.
-Delete the remote mac entries associated with the port, the corresponding entries in the port's peering table, and the peer network port.
+For VTEP router, using 'network_id', locate the port that was creatd based off of it, and delete it.
+Delete the remote mac entries associated with the port, the corresponding entries in the peering table of the port, and the peer network port.

 # References